 IngramSpark will not accept returns from booksellers for any title designated as “No” (non-returnable), and the publisher will not receive any return charges.

 Choosing “Yes-Deliver” allows titles to be sold on a returnable basis, and the publisher will receive a physical copy of the book returned, but the condition of the book being returned isn't guaranteed.
+(This option is only available for books sold in the United States or Canada.)

 This option allows titles to be sold on a returnable basis, and the publisher will not receive a physical copy of the book upon its return.
 The publisher will be charged only for the current wholesale cost of each book returned.
 No shipping and handling fees will apply as IngramSpark will destroy any returned books if this option is selected.